New evidence for the rapidity evolution in Mueller-Navelet dijet production: BFKL, Sudakov, and RG-invariance: NLL Green's function

-Several plots of the function~(\ref{eq:GBFKL4}) are shown in Fig.~\ref{figA:2}.
-At relatively small $\bar Y \lesssim 0.5$, the behavior of the function $g$ w.r.t. $L$ and $\Delta\psi$ approximates the initial condition of the Green's function~(\ref{eq:GBFKL}): $g \sim \delta(L) \, \delta(\Delta\psi)$.
-With rapidity increasing up to $\bar Y \sim 1.5$, the peak spreads and the LL $g$ function approaches unity due to the validity of the diffusion approximation in this region.
-The CI NLL Green's function does not show any unphysical oscillations or negative values, as evident from Fig.~\ref{figA:2}.
-We also point out that the effect of CI on the Green's function is numerically small, consistently with observations of Refs.~\cite{Szymanowski:10,Szymanowski:13,Szymanowski:14} and the NLO approximation~(\ref{eq:GBFKL1}) is actually sufficient for the description of the data.
-The dependence on $\Delta L$ of the NLL $g$ is rather small, so we do not vary it in Fig.~\ref{figA:2} setting $\Delta L = 0$, i.e. $\mu_R = |\Delta {\bf l}_T|$.
-For $\bar Y \sim 1$, the NLL $g$-function is almost flat, but a few times lower than the LL one due to the smaller intercept value (Fig.~\ref{figA:1}~(b)).
-Thus, the full NLL Green's function ($G$) grows slower with increasing of $\bar Y$ than the LL one.
+Several plots of the LL and NLL Green's function~(\ref{eq:Grhs3}) are shown in Fig.~\ref{figA:2}.
+At relatively small $\bar Y \propto 0.5$, the behavior of the function w.r.t. $L = \ln |{\bf l}_{\perp 1}| / |{\bf l}_{\perp 2}|$ (Fig.~\ref{figA:2}~(a)--(c)) and $\Delta\psi$ (Fig.~\ref{figA:2}~(d)--(f)) being the azimuthal angle between ${\bf l}_{T 1, 2}$, approximates the initial condition~(\ref{eq:G}) and with rapidity increasing up to $\bar Y \propto 1.5$, the peak spreads.
+The CI NLL function does not show any unphysical oscillations or negative values, as evident from Fig.~\ref{figA:2}.
+The effect of the CI is numerically small, consistently with observations of Refs.~\cite{Szymanowski:10,Szymanowski:13,Szymanowski:14}.
+The NLL function grows slower with the increase of $\bar Y$ than the LL one due to the smaller intercept value (Fig.~\ref{figA:2}~(g)--(i)).
+Finally, we verify the RG-invariance of the Green's function at the NLO accuracy in the region $\bar Y \propto 1$ (Fig.~\ref{figA:2}~(j)--(l)).
 In this way, the implementation of the NLO basis of the eigenfunctions together with the CI characteristic function provides the RG-invariant NLL Green's function without any pathologies.